 How about cauliflower mac and cheese?
 Or make mashed potatoes, or even just a baked potato.

-This meatloaf bowl screams “beer!” to me, probably a lager.
+This meatloaf bowl screams “beer!” to me.
+A lager would work well.

 Braised carrots for a taco meatloaf bowl

 - 2 large carrots or 4 medium carrots, peeled and cut into 1/2" rounds

 - ¼ tsp salt plus more to taste

 - Melt the butter over medium-low heat in a lidded saute pan large enough to hold the carrots in a single layer.1 tbsp unsalted butter

 - When the butter has melted, add the carrots and saute for 5 minutes, stirring occasionally.2 large carrots or 4 medium carrots, peeled and cut into 1/2" rounds